 - Keep them inside until they are sufficiently cool enough to be picked up for use.

-Sterilising baby bottles is not a daunting task.
-Almost, anyone can do it.
+Sterilising baby bottles is not a daunting task, and anyone can do it.
 But, there are certain points you should remember before you go for it:

-- Make sure your baby bottle and accessories are thoroughly washed in clean water, with soap, before the sterilisation process.
+- Make sure your baby bottle and accessories are thoroughly cleaned with soap and clean water before the sterilisation process.

 - Wash and disinfect your hands and the counter on which the bottle will be prepared.

-- Avoid wiping them down with towels or napkins unless the towel is disinfected itself.
+- Avoid wiping them down with towels or napkins unless the towel is disinfected.

 - It is best to leave the sterilised equipment in the sterilising machine or water until required for use.
-If sterilised in boiling water, then keep the saucepan shut.
+When sterilised in boiling water, keep the saucepan shut.

-- If you are not going to use the sterilised equipment for a longer amount of time (over 15 to 24 hours), then it is best to keep them on a disinfected surface till dry, put on the nipple and cap and then store it inside another container, in the fridge.
+- If you are not going to use the sterilised equipment for a longer amount of time (over 15 to 24 hours), it is best to keep them on a disinfected surface till they dry.
+Once they dry completely, wash your hands, put on the nipple and cap, and then keep them inside another container before storing them in the fridge.

-Take a note of these safety tips while sterilising bottles:
+Take note of these safety tips while sterilising bottles: